The organization provides opportunities so that people with disabilities can live freely and independently in the community

 A disability can mean something such as using a wheelchair or cane or other aid, according to Pfohl.

 “When people think of ‘disabled,’ they think of things like blindness or being confined to a wheelchair,” he said.
 “But it’s so much more than that.
 It’s a whole spectrum.
-If someone is hurt in an accident and they need rehab for six months, we can help.
+According to the domestic violence record, if someone is hurt in an accident and they need rehab for six months, we can help.
 They need assistance for that time with things like getting in and out of bed or taking a bath.
 The ‘disability’ probably won’t last longer than six months, but we can help during that time.”

 “We also have many services for senior citizens and people with disabilities to ensure that they can live safely in their homes in the community.
 ARISE offers respite for families and programs for people with traumatic brain injuries,” Anderson said.
 “Our services include education advocacy, employment programs, independent living skills training and habilitation programs.”